brianvanburken/playground/README.md

 Oreo.get('foo');
 ```

-To set a cookie value, pass a name, string value, and opionally number of days
+To set a cookie value, pass a name, string value, and optionally number of days
 until the cookie expires.
 ```js
 Oreo.set('foo', 'bar', 5);